sbigelo/bills-tracker/README.md

 # Bills Tracker

-This application allows for the creating of bills that are in a single household/group.
+This application allows for the creation of bills that are in a single household/group.
 The members can create bills that need to be paid or are already paid (for record keeping).
-Each bill can have a bill paying member attatched to an individual bill.
+Each bill can have a bill paying member attached to an individual bill.
 It is a simple way of organizing who owes what and when.

 Bills Tracker is a MVP SPA React/Redux Frontend application with a Rails API backend that allows for client-server communication.